temporalio/benchmark-workers/README.md

 ### ExecuteActivity

-`ExecuteActivity(count, activity name, inputs...)`
+`ExecuteActivity({ Count: int, Activity: string, Input: interface{} })`

-This workflow takes a count, an activity name and a variable number of inputs.
-The requested activity will be run `count` times with the given `inputs`.
+This workflow takes a count, an activity name and an activity input.
+The activity `Activity` will be run `Count` times with the given `input`.
 If the activity returns an error the workflow will fail with that error.

 ## Activities